Workington: Vehicle manufacture

 British Leyland opened a factory in Lillyhall, just outside Workington, initially to build the Leyland National bus in the 1970s and 1980s.
 Produced primarily for the state-owned National Bus Company, the Leyland National was styled by Italian designer Giovanni Michelotti, and included a roof-mounted heating unit in a pod at the rear of the bus.
 The Lillyhall factory later built the Leyland Titan, Leyland Olympian and Leyland Lynx buses.

 In the 1980s, Leyland manufactured Pacer railbus and Sprinter-type commuter trains at Workington.
 The bodyshells of the Pacer trains were based on the Leyland National bus design, designed as a cheap stop-gap by British Rail.

 Volvo Buses acquired Leyland Buses in 1988.
 By 1993, the factory had closed with the loss of 200 jobs.
 The former bus plant is now a warehouse for the logistics company Eddie Stobart, which bought the property in 1995.

 Transport

 Workington is linked by the A596 road to Maryport, to Whitehaven via A595 road, by the A66 road to Penrith and continues to Scotch Corner in County Durham.

-The town has its own bus station and bus services to other towns and villages in Cumbria, such as Cockermouth, Keswick, Penrith, Carlisle, Wigton, Maryport, Whitehaven, Frizington, Egremont and Thornhill.
+The town has its own bus station and bus services run by Stagecoach to other towns and villages in Cumbria, such as Cockermouth, Keswick, Penrith, Carlisle, Wigton, Maryport, Whitehaven, Frizington, Egremont and Thornhill.